Côtes-du-Rhône Villages AOC: Côtes du Rhône Villages with named village appellations

-Saint-Pantaléon-les-Vignes - Just three km south of Rousset-les-Vignes, Saint-Pantaléon-les-Vignes shares both its terroir and history - even in size they are alike, this one being 63 ha producing 2665 hl.
-As a curiosity, every year a ceremony is held in the village, where the oldest and the youngest wine producer, along with the village's administration, decide when to begin harvesting.
+Saint-Pantaléon-les-Vignes just 3 km south of Rousset-les-Vignes, the tiny Saint-Pantaléon-les-Vignes vineyard shares both its terroir and history.
+The 26 planted hectares produced a total 2665 hectolitres of red, white, and rosé in 2023.
+Saint-Pantaléon was elevated to the named village status in 1969.
+Every year a ceremony is held in the village, when the oldest and the youngest wine producer, along with the village's administration, decide when to begin harvesting.